 Tens of thousands of young people from the Balkan States and the Maghreb are drawn to West Europe in their search for a better future – and Germany is often their favoured destination.
 But it is not easy to succeed here.
 Anyone who comes via irregular channels has virtually no chance of being allowed to stay.
 And to get a work permit, people generally need to speak the language.
 However, in their home countries, they often lack sufficient access to information about official entry requirements.

 And this is where migration advisory centres offer assistance.
-They are operated by the Centre for International Migration and Development (CIM) – a joint initiative by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the German Federal Employment Agency’s International Placement Office (ZAV/BA).
-On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), CIM in collaboration with national employment agencies is currently operating four centres of this kind, in Serbia, Albania, Kosovo and Tunisia although others are in the pipeline.
+DIMAK are operated by the Centre for International Migration and Development (CIM) – a joint initiative by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the German Federal Employment Agency’s International Placement Office (ZAV/BA).
+On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), CIM is currently operating three centres of this kind, in collaboration with one of the five national employment agencies in Serbia, Albania, Kosovo, Morocco or Tunisia although others are in the pipeline.
 At these centres, people can access customised advice on job and training opportunities in their country of origin and in Germany, too.
 Most of all, people are keen to find out about the options they have at home.
 'The majority of young people who come here seeking advice actually want to stay in their own country,' says Alexander Seidl, Regional Coordinator in the Western Balkans for the migration advisory centres.
 'Provided they have a future here.'

 These information centres are also an important source of advice for people who have already spent time working in Germany or another European country but who now wish to find a good job back home again.
 In 2016, Germany alone saw almost 14,000 Albanians return back to their home.
 Thanks to their experience abroad and their language skills, these returnees are very popular with potential employers – they simply have to find out about each other.